Comic Book Legends Revealed #343

 there was nearly a Superboy TV series in the 1960s!!

-You see, as soon as The Adventures of Superman TV series was canceled in 1958, Whitney Ellsworth (the DC editor who became the main producer of the Superman TV series) tried to come up with a follow-up series.
+You see, as soon as The Adventures of Superman TV series officially ended with George Reeves’ death, Whitney Ellsworth (the DC editor who became the main producer of the Superman TV series) tried to come up with a follow-up series.

 Eventually, he pitched and produced a pilot for The Adventures of Superboy in 1961.